 Long-Term Percocet Abuse Side Effects

 Percocet or Oxycodone is an opioid prescribed for moderate to severe pain.
 Percocet is also prescribed for those suffering from chronic pain.
-It works on the central nervous system and brain by telling your brain you aren’t really in pain.
-Percocet is highly addictive and habit-forming.
+It works on the central nervous system and brain by telling your brain you aren’t in pain.
+However, Percocet is highly addictive and habit-forming.
 It causes a euphoric high similar to heroin when taken in high doses.

 Long-Term Effects of Percocet Addiction

 Percocet was initially prescribed only on a short-term basis.
 However, it is being prescribed a lot for chronic pain currently.
 Long-term use of the medication makes you develop a tolerance for the drug, and higher doses are required to achieve the same effect.
 High doses of the medication taken over a long period cause dependence, and users will often develop an addiction.
 Some of the side effects of long-term use include:

 - Liver damage